Un nouveau réseau de distribution

 Hunting is a highly regulated activity.
 So before you can fire your first bullets and cartridges, you need to pass the hunting licence exam.

-Organised by the French Office for Biodiversity (OFB) and the Departmental Federations of Hunters, the hunting licence is available to all prospective hunters over the age of 15 who wish to pursue their passion.
+Organised by the French Office for Biodiversity (OFB) and the French Hunting Federation, the hunting licence is available to all prospective hunters over the age of 15 who wish to pursue their passion.

 There are a number of formalities to complete before you can register for the exam.
 You will need to attend a preparatory course for the practical exercises and theory workshops at the Departmental Federation of Hunters.
 (FDC).
 The FDC will suggest training dates.
 (This course can be taken before the age of 15).